maxxq-org/maxxq-maven/README.md

 - recursively follow pom includes in dependency management
 - apply dependency management on existing dependencies
 - obtain transitive dependencies recursively.
 Do not replace existing dependencies (shortest path rule)
-- reapply dependency management on existing dependencies
+- reapply dependency management on existing dependencies only for the root pom [dependency management is not transitive](src/main/resources/dependencymanagementisnottransitive/readme.md)